 3. Containers for storing food items

 To save food from pests and other things, you will need containers to store food items.
-Buy some when they are on sale or you can look around for containers.
-Some of the dollar stores and reject shops have very good priced items.
+Buy some when they are on sale, or you can look around for containers.
+Some of the dollar stores and reject shops have perfect-priced items.

 4. How much you can consume

 Grocery needs depend a lot on your family size.
-While stockpiling, don’t go for an item if you feel like it is a bargain.
-Make sure you will be able to consume the food before it gets expired.
+While stockpiling, don’t go for an item if you feel it is a bargain.
+Make sure you will be able to consume the food before it gets expires.

-Otherwise, you will be eating an item daily for a long time or you will waste a lot of money.
+Otherwise, you will eat an item daily for a long time or waste a lot of money.

-5. What type of grocery items you want to stockpile
+5. What type of grocery items do you want to stockpile

 This also depends on what you and your family love to eat.
 If you cook a lot of ta home, you will need most of the fresh food.
-Fresh food is difficult to store.
-So the best part is to make a list of the meals you love to cook and is eaten mostly at home.
+Fresh food is challenging to store.
+So the best part is to make a list of the meals you love to cook and is eaten mainly at home.

-For me, I know veggies and legumes are an important part of our diet, so whatever we buy get consumed.
-It depends on your eating style.
+I know veggies and legumes are essential to our diet, so whatever we buy gets consumed.
+However, it depends on your eating style.